-Since T{max} is the main variable determining heat waves, the grid cell based summer values (June, July, August) are first analyzed.
-We use the Taylor diagram (Taylor, 2001), which provides a succinct visual statistical summary in terms of agreement between patterns regarding their correlation, their root-mean-square difference, and the ratio of their variances or standard deviations (Taylor, 2001).
+Since T{max} is the main variable determining heat waves, the grid-cell-based summer values (June, July, August) are first analyzed.
+We use the Taylor diagram (Taylor, 2001), which provides a succinct visual statistical summary of the agreement between patterns, including their correlation, their rootmean-square difference, and the ratio of their variances or standard deviations (Taylor, 2001).
 Moreover, we calculate the density plot to visualize and compare the distributions of the values of the individual data sets.
-From spatially and temporally averaged daily values, we calculate the mean bias values to be able to draw conclusions about the role of the model bias for the further results.
-It must be noted that not only a good simulation of the right tail of the temperature frequency distribution is of importance for the reproduction of heat waves, but also the persistence of the high temperatures (Lhotka et al., 2018a).
+From spatially and temporally averaged daily values, we calculate the mean bias values in order to be able to draw conclusions about the role of the model bias for further results.
+It must be noted that both a good simulation of the right tail of the temperature frequency distribution and the persistence of the high temperatures is important for the reproduction of heat waves (Lhotka et al., 2018a).